HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 The `<picture>` element serves a couple of use cases:

 1. Art direction, with the [`media` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture#the_media_attribute)
-2. Format-switching, based on mime-type, via the [`type` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture#the_type_attribute)
+2. Format-switching, based on MIME-type, via the [`type` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture#the_type_attribute)

 {{ figure_markup(
   caption="The percentage of pages which use `<picture>`.",